 TfL began working on the feasibility of introducing this new safety system shortly after the tragic overturning of a tram at Sandilands.
 A tender has been issued for a system on the London Tram network that will automatically apply the brakes should the speed limit be exceeded at high risk locations.
-The new system will automatically bring a moving tram to a controlled stop if it were to exceed the speed limit at a designated location and automatically alert the operations control centre.
-The system will initially be configured to high priority locations as suggested by the Rail Accident Investigations Branch (RAIB) but will have the flexibility to be introduced elsewhere on the tram network.
-The contract is expected to be awarded by the end of the year, with full implementation by December 2019.
+The new system, which is technically complex and not seen on a tram system in the UK before, will automatically bring a moving tram to a controlled stop if it exceeds the speed limit at a designated location.
+It will also automatically alert the operations control centre.
+The system will initially be configured to high priority locations, as suggested by the RAIB, but will have the flexibility to be introduced elsewhere on the tram network.
+We expect to award the contract by the end of the year, with full implementation by December 2019.